-Recognition and measurement for AASB 15
+Recognition and measurement under AASB 15

-In accordance with the requirements of AASB 15, revenue shall be recognised when the entity satisfies a performance obligation by transferring a promised good or service (i.e. an asset) to a customer.
-An asset is transferred when (or as) the customer obtains control of that asset:
+In accordance with the requirements of AASB 15, revenue shall be recognised when the entity satisfies a performance obligation by transferring a promised good or service to a customer.
+A good or service is transferred when (or as) the customer obtains control of it:

-- For each performance obligation identified in a contract, an entity shall determine at contract inception whether it satisfies the performance obligation over time or satisfies the performance obligation at a point in time. - An entity transfers control of a good or service over time and, therefore, satisfies a performance obligation and recognises revenue over time, if one of the following criteria is met: - (a) the customer simultaneously receives and consumes the benefits provided by the entity's performance as the entity performs; - (b) the entity's performance creates or enhances an asset (for example, work in progress) that the customer controls as the asset is created or enhanced; or - (c) the entity's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date. - For each performance obligation satisfied over time, an entity shall recognise revenue over time by measuring the progress towards complete satisfaction of that performance obligation.
-The objective when measuring progress is to depict an entity's performance in transferring control of goods or services promised to a customer (i.e. the satisfaction of an entity's performance obligation).
+- For each performance obligation identified in a contract, an entity shall determine at contract inception whether it satisfies the performance obligation over time or satisfies the performance obligation at a point in time. - An entity transfers control of a good or service over time and, therefore, satisfies a performance obligation and recognises revenue over time, if one of the following criteria is met: - the customer simultaneously receives and consumes the benefits provided by the entity's performance as the entity performs; - the entity's performance creates or enhances an asset (for example, work in progress) that the customer controls as the asset is created or enhanced; or - the entity's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date. - For each performance obligation satisfied over time, an entity shall recognise revenue over time by measuring the progress towards complete satisfaction of that performance obligation.
+The objective when measuring progress is to depict an entity's performance in transferring control of goods or services promised to a customer (i.e. the satisfaction of an entity's performance obligation). - An entity shall apply a single method of measuring progress for each performance obligation satisfied over time and the entity shall apply that method consistently to similar performance obligations and in similar circumstances.
+At the end of each reporting period, an entity shall remeasure its progress towards complete satisfaction of a performance obligation satisfied over time. - If a performance obligation is not satisfied over time, an entity satisfies the performance obligation at a point in time.
+Revenue should be recognised at the point in time at which a customer obtains control of a promised asset and the entity satisfies a performance obligation.